Performance of Compressive Parameter Estimation via K-Median Clustering: Clustering Methods for Parameter Estimation

-We wish to obtain parameter estimates such that the total errors of the unknown parameters and the estimated parameters is minimized.
-Computing the estimation error between a set of $K$ one-dimensional true parameters $\theta = \{\theta_1, \theta_2, \dots, \theta_K\} \subset \mathbb{R}$ and a set of $K$ one-dimensional estimates $\hp =\left\{\hp_1,\hp_2, \dots, \hp_K \right\} \subset \mathbb{R}$ is an assignment problem that minimizes the cost of assigning each true parameter to a parameter estimate, when the cost of assigning the true parameter $\theta_i \in \theta$ to the parameter estimate $\hp_j \in \hp$ is the absolute distance between the two values $t_{ij} = \left| \theta_i - \hp_j \right|$.
+We wish to obtain parameter estimates that minimize the total estimation error, i.e., the sum of the absolute differences $\left| \theta_k - \hp_k \right|$ between each unknown parameter $\theta_k$ and the corresponding estimated parameter $\hp_k$.
+Computing the estimation error between a set of $K$ one-dimensional true parameters $\theta = \{\theta_1, \theta_2, \dots, \theta_K\} \subset \mathbb{R}$ and a set of $K$ one-dimensional estimates $\hp =\left\{ \hp_1, \hp_2, \dots, \hp_K \right\} \subset \mathbb{R}$ involves an assignment problem that minimizes the cost of assigning each true parameter to a parameter estimate.
 The resulting \PEE~can be obtained by solving the following linear program, which is a relaxation of the formal integer program optimization \cite[Corollary~19.2a]{schrijver1998theory}:

-In words, the output $g$ for the optimization above encodes the matching between true parameter values and their estimates that minimizes the average parameter estimation error.
+where $t_{i, j} = \left| \theta_i - \hp_j \right|$.
+The minimizer $g$ for the optimization above encodes the matching (between the true parameter values and their estimates) that minimizes the total parameter estimation error,

-When the sampling interval of the parameter space that generates the PD is constant and equal to $\Delta$ (so that $\bar{\theta}_i = \Delta\cdot i + \theta_0$ with $i$ denoting the index for the corresponding PD element $\psi(\bar{\theta}_i)$), it is easy to see that for a pair of true and estimated coefficient vectors and the corresponding true and estimated parameters, the computations of the \PEE~(\ref{equation:pee}) and the \EMD~(\ref{equation:emd}) are similar and obey $t_{ij} = \Delta\cdot d_{ij}$.
-This straightforward comparison demonstrates the close relationship between the \EMD~and \PEE, which is formally stated in the following theorem and proven in Appendix~\ref{chapter:isometryproof}.
+When the sampling interval of the parameter space that generates by PD is constant and equal to $\Delta$ (so that $\bar{\theta}_i = \Delta\cdot (i - 1) + \theta_1$, where $i$ denotes the index for the corresponding PD element $\psi(\bar{\theta}_i)$), it is easy to see that for a pair of true and estimated coefficient vectors and the corresponding true and estimated parameter values, the computations of the \PEE~(\ref{equation:pee}) and the \EMD~(\ref{equation:emd}) are a match under the transformation $t_{ij} = \Delta\cdot d_{ij}$.
+This straightforward comparison demonstrates the close relationship between the \EMD~and \PEE~(PEE), which is formally stated in the following theorem and proven in~\ref{chapter:isometryproof}.

 \begin{theorem} Assume that $\Delta$ is the sampling interval of the parameter space that generates the \PD~used for parameter estimation.
-If $c$ and $\hc$ are two $K$-sparse \PD~coefficient vectors corresponding to two sets of parameters $\theta$ and $\hp$, then the \EMD~between the two coefficient vectors provides an upper bound of the \PEE~between the two sets of parameters:
+If $c$ and $\hc$ are two $K$-sparse \PD~coefficient vectors with supports corresponding to two sets of parameters $\theta$ and $\hp$, then the \EMD~between the two coefficient vectors provides an upper bound to the \PEE~between the two sets of parameters:

 where $c_{\min}$ is the smallest component magnitude among the nonzero entries of $c$ and $\hc$. \end{theorem}